blue-build/modules/modules/brew/README.md

 ## Configuration Options

-### `packages` (required: list of strings)
-A list of Brew packages to be installed.
-This is a mandatory configuration and must be provided.

 ### `update-interval` (optional: string, default: '6h')
 Defines how often the Brew update service should run.
 The string is passed directly to `OnUnitInactiveSec` in systemd timer.
 (Syntax: ['1d', '6h', '10m']).